Myanmar–Thailand relations

 Myanmar–Thailand relations refers to the current and historical relations between Myanmar (also known as Burma) and Thailand.
-Myanmar has an embassy in Bangkok.
-Thailand has an embassy in Yangon.
-Relations between Burma and Thailand focus mainly on economic issues and trade.
-There is sporadic conflict with Thailand over three disputed islands.
+Myanmar has an embassy in Bangkok, while Thailand has an embassy in Yangon.
+In recent decades, relations between Burma and Thailand have focused mainly on economic issues and trade.
+Burmese-Thai relations have been shaped by a long and complex history, marked by periods of cooperation, conflict, and political maneuvering.
+Both nations have shared cultural, religious, and geopolitical interests, yet their interactions have often been characterized by rivalry and territorial disputes.
+There is sporadic conflict between Myanmar and Thailand over three disputed islands.